Coffee Whey Protein Balls

 Ingredients

-• 3 teaspoons (6g) instant coffee granules, dissolved in 4 teaspoons boiling water
+• 1 tbsp / 6 g instant coffee granules, dissolved in 1 tbsp boiling water

 Method

-Mix the cashew butter, rice malt syrup, vanilla, dissolved coffee and sea salt in a large mixing bowl until well combined.
+1. Mix the cashew butter, maple syrup, vanilla, dissolved coffee and salt in a large mixing bowl until well combined.

-Divide the mixture into 16 portions.
-I do this by rolling the mixture into a large sausage, splitting it in two, then splitting each half in two and repeating this twice more on each portion to get 16.
-Bash up a small handful of almonds, if using, to coat the balls.
+3. Divide the mixture into 16 portions.
+You can do this by rolling the mixture into a large sausage, splitting it in two, then splitting each half in two and repeating this two more times on each portion to get 16.

 Notes

-Serving size: 1 ball (excluding optional almond coating)
+• Serving size: 1 ball with almond coating

 You are welcome to leave a comment and rate the recipe below.
 Your email won't be published.
 I respond to every comment.